narrative-environments/CourseCompendium/Psychopower.md

 Larry Rosen makes a distinction between addiction and obsession.
 He argues that people are obsessed by their devices and platforms, such as smartphones and Facebook.
 Simplifying greatly, he argues that addiction stems from a need to increase neurotransmitters, such as dopamine, endorphins and others, in our brain, while obsession stems from a need to decrease neurotransmitters that are related to anxiety.
 He adds the caveat that obsessions also increase other neurotransmitters that block positive, elevated moods and produce anxiety.

-Of relevance to the design of narrative environments is that anxiety spans addiction and obsession, both of which affect thw ability of attend and to focus.
+Of relevance to the design of narrative environments is that anxiety spans addiction and obsession, both of which affect the ability of attend and to focus.
+Both, in other words, affect human actantiality as capability to act-in-situation, to be able to recognise, cosntitute and act upon affordances.

 **References**